phidatahq/django-app/README.md

 This repo contains the code for running a Django App in 2 environments:

-1. dev: A development env running on docker
+1. `dev`: A development environment running locally on docker
-2. prd: A production env running on AWS ECS
+2. `prd`: A production environment running on AWS ECS

 ## Setup Workspace (for new users)